 To start, after chewing on some uninspiring bread (C), I had the Empanada de Mariscos, a famous Chilean snack, and pretentiously described on the menu as being ‘the best’.
 They were ok (B) but needed lifting with some diced Aji chillies in oil from the condiment tray.

 For my main I had the Congrio Mai-Mai, conger eel doused in a yellow creamy sauce (C) containing giant maize and mushrooms, which once scraped off (I hate cream on my food) to reveal the fish, was ok (B).
 This was a bad choice perhaps but due mainly to myself and the waiter not speaking each other’s languages.
 The best thing was the unblemished giant shrimp that sat on top of the whole concoction.
-Sea food should be kept as simple as possible in my opinion.
+Seafood should be cooked much more simply in my opinion.

 To finish a large slab of Torta de Lucuma, a cake made from an Andean fruit (called eggfruit in English due to its flesh having the same colour and texture as hard-boiled egg), which was very nice (B+).